nphausg/loomIn/README.md

 ## 📄 License

-LoomFlow is open-source and licensed under the MIT License.
+LoomIn is open-source and licensed under the Apache-2.0 license.

 ## 🌍 Connect With me